XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 ## 4. Building and installing the RoboTutor app

-1. Ensure that you have **Android Studio** installed.
-You can [follow the steps in this helpful guide](https://developer.android.com/studio/install.html).
+1. Ensure that you have installed [**Android Studio**](https://developer.android.com/studio/install.html).

 2. Open Android Studio and import the RoboTutor project.

-(Note: You may need to install different versions of the Build Tools and Android SDKs.)
+3. Install different versions of the Build Tools and Android SDKs as prompted by Android Studio.

-3. Go to Run and select Run 'app' option.
+4. Go to Run and select Run 'app' option.
 This will install the RoboTutor application into your Android device.

-4. Launch the RoboTutor app from the app drawer.
+5. Launch the RoboTutor app from the app drawer.
   (**Note:** The English version of application can be used right after the app launches.
-In case of Swahili version, after launching the app, the user needs to wait for the assets to be extracted by the app.)
+In case of Swahili version, after launching the app, the user needs to wait for assets extraction to complete.)